awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-to-topic.md

 + [AWS SDK for Java](#publish-message-to-topic-aws-java)
 + [AWS SDK for \.NET](#publish-message-to-topic-aws-dot-net)

-## To Publish a Message to an Amazon SNS Topic Using the AWS Management Console<a name="publish-message-to-topic-aws-console"></a>
+## To publish a message to an Amazon SNS topic using the AWS Management Console<a name="publish-message-to-topic-aws-console"></a>

-1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/)\.
+1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/home)\.

 1. On the navigation panel, choose **Topics**\.